Sphenodus: Species classification

 29 species have been described, though some of these are likely synonyms, which span from the Early Jurassic (Sinemurian) to Paleocene (Danian).
 Most species are only known from isolated teeth, though the species Sphenodus macer and Sphenodus nitidus from the Late Jurassic of Germany are known from skeletons.
 These suggest that it was relatively large, with a body length of 2-3 m, with a fusiform body with a single dorsal fin placed posteriorly without a fin spine.
 The teeth of Sphenodus consist of a single long, narrow central cusp, with much smaller lateral cusplets.
-Species of Sphenodus are thought to have been actively swimming predators.
+Species of Sphenodus are thought to have been actively swimming predators, eating cephalopods.

 A 2025 study considered Sphenodus nitidus to be a synonym of S. macer, and suggested that Sphenodus should be considered a nomen dubium.
 This is due to a lack of diagnostic characters associated with original type specimen teeth used to define the genus, with S. macer assigned to the new genus Archaeogracilidens which was also placed as a member of Orthacodontidae within the Hexanchiformes.